chaoge525/soafee_demo/documentation/builds.rst

 .. _Kubernetes API Overview: https://kubernetes.io/docs/reference/using-api/
 .. _kubectl Overview: https://kubernetes.io/docs/reference/kubectl/overview/

-EWAOL images with virtualization support include the Xen hypervisor into the software stack, to form a Host image (Dom0) that contains a single bundled Virtual Machine (VM) image (DomU / Guest).
-Virtualization support also includes Xen-related configuration for the kernel image and all necessary packages for the Host and VM rootfs.
-Both the Host and VM include the Docker container engine and K3s container orchestration.
-On a virtualization image, while the same systemd service that is provided on a baremetal EWAOL image is deployed to the Host (``k3s-server.service``), a different systemd service which runs a K3s agent is included on the VM rootfs (``k3s-agent.service``).
+On a virtualization image, the software stack includes the Xen type-1 hypervisor and provides a Control VM (Dom0) and a single bundled Guest VM (DomU), by default.
+Virtualization support also includes Xen-related configuration for the kernel image and all necessary packages for the Control VM and Guest VM root filesystems.
+Both VMs include the Docker container engine and K3s container orchestration.
+On a virtualization image, the same systemd service which is provided on a baremetal image is deployed to the Control VM (``k3s-server.service``), but a different systemd service which runs a K3s agent is deployed to the Guest VM (``k3s-agent.service``).
 Additional run-time configuration is required to connect the agent to the server, see :ref:`validations:Image Validation` for details.
-The Guest image is based on ``generic-arm64`` ``MACHINE``.
-The Host also includes the ``xen-tools`` package along with a network configuration for ``xenbr0`` bridge, to allow the VM external network access.
-More details are provided in `Building EWAOL Image with Virtualization Support`_.
+The Control VM also includes the ``xen-tools`` package along with network configuration for the ``xenbr0`` bridge, to allow the Guest VM to access the external network.
+More details are provided in `Virtualization Image Build`_.
+The Guest VM image is based on the ``generic-arm64`` ``MACHINE``.

 To prepare an EWAOL image build, it is necessary to define the target machine for the build via the bitbake ``MACHINE`` parameter.
 The image build can then be